 - It is the hardest platform to grow.
 To grow, you have to rely on having either other channels recommend you, or use your social media on other platforms to have followers also follow you there.

 - It is one of the most technical and challenging platforms out there to use, when it comes to incorporating bots.

 - You're responsible to monitor your channel discussion.

-Minds is my favorite platform due to the beauty of how efficient it works.
+Minds has taken their social media platform into the future with the beauty of how efficient it works.
 Minds understands how to utilize social media as a business.

 - They encourage verification.